phimage/Arithmosophi/README.md

 ```

 ## Object attributes ##
-The power of this simple protocols are released when using operators
+The power of this simple arithmetic protocols are released when using operators

 If we implement a box object containing a generic `T` value
 ```swift